miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 without a meal.
 That's kinda like what would happen if the Search Generative Experience (SGE) cut off AdWords revenue.
 I mean it's not like Ad revenue is Google's only source of income.
 It's only 60% to 80% of their income.
-And if B follows A, well... you know your ABC.
-They go: A, B, C, D, E you're F'd.
+And if B follows A, well... you know your alphabet.
+It goes: A, B, C, D, E you're F'd.
 Won't you come evolve with me?
+Viva la vimsolution!

 Not everyone evolves so easily.
 When you've come to rely on that one trick, that trick of taking down big prey with your specialized saber toothed